OffByNone/Omniscience/README.md

     Back-End

         HTTP Server
-            [x] Fix the fxos-web-server so it works in extension context or remove it [ ] Use fxos-web-server for serving the files
+			[ ] Use fxos-web-server for serving the files
             [ ] Remove httpd
-            [ ] Do not route non-local files through current computer - currently all files including ones added via url get a url on the current machine and routed through it.
-            [ ] Fix issue with xbox 360 restarting audio files from begining a few seconds in [ ] Do no re-map already mapped files
+            [ ] Fix issue with xbox 360 restarting audio files from begining a few seconds in
-            [ ] Add guid folder to path of mapped files so files with the same name can co-exist

         DLNA
             [ ] Add/Merge sub-devices from devicelist xml
             [ ] Support (un)Subscribe Events
                 [ ] Get current duration
                 [ ] Get total duration
-            [X] Get/Set Volume
-            [X] Get/Set Mute
             [ ] Seek
             [ ] Send metadata to device
             [ ] Remove hardcoded instance ids and other hardcoded options that seem to never change